Behavioral Health Resources

 This section is for educational purposes only.
 If you are interested in enrolling in services, click here.

-In philosophy, a SOC can include any organization or provider who has a desire to collaborate and offer support to families.
-The providers and organizations listed below play a more formal role in implementing Georgia’s SOC state plan with regards to community and peer support services.
+A system of care can include any organization or provider who has a desire to collaborate and offer support to families.
+The providers and organizations listed below play a formal role in implementing Georgia’s System of Care State Plan with regards to community and peer support services.

 The Carter Center Mental Health Program

 Under the leadership of former First Lady Rosalynn Carter, the Carter Center’s Mental Health Program works to promote awareness about mental health issues, inform public policy, achieve equity for behavioral health care comparable to other health care, and reduce stigma.
 In Georgia, we work collaboratively to increase access to mental health and substance use care, through initiatives such as advocating for parity – or equity in insurance coverage for mental health and substance use conditions – and school-based behavioral health for youth.
 Note: the program focuses on public policy and systems change and does not provide direct services to individuals.

 Center of Excellence for Children’s Behavioral Health (COE)

 The Center of Excellence for Children’s Behavioral Health is part of the Georgia Health Policy Center which is housed within Georgia State University’s Andrew Young School of Policy Studies.
 The Center of Excellence was created in partnership with the Child and Adolescent Office of the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD).
 We work in tandem with a broad array of partners to support the development and implementation of a sustainable System of Care that is individualized, comprehensive, coordinated, culturally competent, and driven by child and family needs.